manvir720s/LittleLemonAPI/README.md

 # Restuarant Menu, Ordering and Operations API

-This API built for the **LittleLemon Restuarant** is a Django-based API designed to manage various aspects of a restaurant's operations, including menus, orders, carts, order delivery, and user management.
+This Django-based API built for a fictional restaurant called LittleLemon Restuarant is a project part of the Meta API certification.
+The endpoints are designed to manage various aspects of a restaurant's operations, including menus, orders, carts, order delivery, and user management.
 This API is built with the assumption that all users are authenticated, and it categorizes them into two distinct groups: **Managers** and **Delivery Crew**.
 Any user not belonging to these groups is considered a **Customer**.

 ## Purpose